-This is the third article in a three-part series about the municipal advisory business where we answer frequently asked questions about our profession.
+This is the third article in a three-part series about municipal advisory services where we answer frequently asked questions about our profession.
+To read the previous articles, go to Part 1 and Part 2 of the series.

 A municipal advisor will need to understand your agency’s fiscal situation and policy priorities and objectives, as well as the financing needs that you are looking to address.
 It is best to outline any challenges early on, so that appropriate steps could be identified to correct or mitigate the issues.
 A good municipal advisor will help you uncover multiple financing strategies and select the ones that are most appropriate for your specific situation and circumstances.
 You should expect a comprehensive assessment of your financing needs that goes beyond your current project and includes a review of your outstanding debt obligations and pension liabilities to identify possible refinancing opportunities.